Talking a good picture

 During a portrait session, if anything isn’t working out, it’s always the photographer’s fault.
 Never say anything like, “You have a weird shadow on your face” or “Your chin looks odd at that angle.”
 Instead use something like, “Let me adjust the lights to brighten the look” or “Let’s change the position to make things even better.”

-With an executive or similar VIP, don’t use the word “pose”.
-Use something like “position”.
+With an executive or other VIP, don’t use the word “pose.”
+Use something like “position.”
 For example, “Let’s change your position to add some variety” or “We’re going to position you closer to the window.”
 Fashion models pose, executives don’t.

-If a CEO enters the room without smiling and looks very serious or anything close to that, don’t ask them to smile for a photo.
+If a CEO enters the room without smiling and looks very serious, don’t ask them to smile for a photo.
 Children smile to get approval from their parents.
 Students smile to get approval from the teacher.
 Employees smile to get approval from their boss.
 A CEO doesn’t need approval.
 Asking this CEO to smile might make them feel subservient.
 But this doesn’t mean the CEO can look mean or arrogant in the pictures.
 This type of CEO should be guided to look confident not smiley.

 Also don’t say, “Just a few more” to a busy executive.
 Instead try something like, “We’re going to finish with a few strong looks . . . (click, click) . . . and I’m going to change the camera angle to make it even better . . . (click, click) . . . and now the last ones to make sure we have it . . . (click, click, click).”